 Sculpture in the Vineyard at Wollombi, NSW

 What goes better with a sculpture exhibit than also enjoying a glass of boutique wine?
 This is the premise behind the annual Sculpture in the Vineyard festival, that takes place around the historic village of Wollombi, located at the southern end of the Hunter Valley wine region.
 With other 100 large scale sculptures installed around the village and at local wineries, it’s a great wine to have a fun day of art, food and wine.
-This year’s exhibit will run from the 31st October to the 29th November 2016.
+The exhibit generally runs during November each year.

 More Info: http://www.sculptureinthevineyards.com.au